 3 nights in Dalmatia Coast

-<b>Croatia</b> is a fast-growing European travel destination, as Americans are becoming turned on to a destination that Europeans have visited for decades.
-It has some of the most popular beaches in Europe, with the numerous islands offshore considered to offer the best beaches.
-Croatia is also well-known for its history and geographic beauty.
-Croatia also offers to the tourist opportunities for outdoor activities such as hiking, kayaking, and mountain climbing at their many national parks such as Plitvice Lakes.
-Croatia also offers tourists the opportunity to learn about its history by visiting its many walled cities (such as Dubrovnik, Trogir, and Korcula), Roman-era buildings (of which Diocletian`s Palace is perhaps the best-known), and religious buildings such as Zagreb Cathedral in the country`s exquisite capital.
+<b>Croatia</b> is a fast-growing European travel destination, as Americans are discovering a destination that Europeans have visited for decades.
+It has some of the most popular beaches in Europe, with the numerous islands offshore considered to have the best beaches.
+Croatia is also known for its history and natural beauty, offering opportunities for outdoor activities such as hiking, kayaking, and mountain climbing at its many national parks such as Plitvice Lakes.
+It also offers the chance to learn about Croatian history by visiting its many walled cities (such as Dubrovnik, Trogir, and Korcula), Roman-era buildings (of which Diocletian's Palace is perhaps the best known), and religious buildings such as Zagreb Cathedral in the country's exquisite capital.

 Split is the second-largest city in Croatia, and its history stretches back over 1,700 years.
 Listed on the register of UNESCO World Heritage Sites, Diocletian's Palace is the gem of the Old Town, a pedestrianized zone which includes the beautiful riverwalk called Riva.
 Buzzing shops, restaurants, and bars are situated alongside monuments and buildings dating from the Roman era.
 The dramatic backdrop of mountains bleeds into the sea, giving an atmospheric setting to this stunning city.